For New Contributors

 Weblate does not offer membership control in their OSS license.
 As the platform is getting popular, more abusive behaviour is being noticed.
 As a result, even if you contribute to App Manager, your contribution will not be added to the project unless you submit a request via GitHub or E-Mail asserting that you've read and understood the translation policies (click the Info tab).
 Existing contributors will not be affected by this (but translations policies are still applicable to them).

-Component Translated Unfinished Unfinished words Unfinished characters Untranslated Checks Suggestions Comments
+Component Approved Translated Unfinished Unfinished words Unfinished characters Untranslated Checks Suggestions Comments

 Overview